-While women generally take fewer financial risks than men, the reasons remain unclear.

-Inspired by the efficient coding literature, we hypothesize that women's lower financial risk tolerance is due to lower reference points.
-We measured financial reference points in a representative US sample of 579 adults using a range of unincentivized and incentivized methods.
-In line with our predictions, we found that women have lower reference points, regardless of how they are measured, and that this translates to lower financial risk tolerance.
+While women are generally more risk-averse than men, the reasons remain unclear.
+Inspired by efficient coding literature, we hypothesize that women's lower financial risk tolerance is due to lower reference points.
+We measured financial reference points in a representative US sample using a range of unincentivized and incentivized methods.
+Our findings show that women consistently have lower reference points, leading to more risk-averse behavior.
+We explore potential reasons for this and its policy implications.